 Call to action

-- Employers use this guide to review your compensation practices
+- Employers use Bridging the Gap to guide to review your compensation practices

-- Employees use this guide to advocate for better compensation
+- Employees use Bridging the Gap to advocate for better compensation

-- Share this guide in your networks: put a link to it in your newsletters, send the webpage to your networks, and post it on social media
+- Share Bridging the Gap in your networks: put a link to it in your newsletters, send the webpage to your networks, and post it on social media

 - Advocate for others in your sector and community to use equitable compensation practice